-This is one of the most important parameter to go through before making a decision.
+This is one of the most important parameters to go through before making a decision.

 Both GeneratePress and Kadence have a free version of their theme and a premium one.

 GeneratePress has two subscriptions, Annual and Lifetime.
 Whereas, Kadence theme offers 3 Bundles a Lifetime Full Bundle.

 The Kadence Premium theme is called Kadence Pro and just like GeneratePress, they too have created a block-based plugin called Kadence Blocks.

 That being said, you also have a Lifetime Kadence Bundle that includes everything, with lifetime support and updates for $649.

 Here Kadence is on the heavier side but has got multiple options to choose from and the price of Kadence Pro is very close to GeneratePress.